MeetingsNote: If you have signed up for a meeting and need to cancel, please e-mail firstname.lastname@example.org.

 Registration starts at 8:30 am, the meeting starts at 9:30, and the program starts at 10:00.

-Pre-pay is now available using PayPal!
-Click the button next to the meeting and follow directions.
+Pre-pay is now available using PayPal.
+Click the button below the meeting and follow directions.
 Payment at meeting by cash or check is also still accepted.
-Members, please register by 5:00 PM the Friday before the meeting to receive the reduced rate.
-Drop-ins welcome on a first-come, first-serve basis.
+Members must register by 5:00 PM the Friday before the meeting to receive the reduced rate.
+Registration and pre-pay ends at 5:00 PM Friday.
+Drop-ins are welcome Saturday on a first-come, first-serve basis.